Australia’s Great Barrier Reef is home to an abundance of sea life

 You’ll see a variety of dolphins, including Indo-pacific humpback dolphins and Irrawaddy dolphins.

-The Great Barrier Reef also has the largest population of dugongs, which are closely related to elephants; although, they look more like whales and dolphins.
+The Great Barrier Reef also has the largest dugong population, closely related to elephants; although, they look more like whales and dolphins.

 You’ll also spot a few octopus, cuttlefish and squid.